uStepper/uStepperS32/README.md

 ### Library Installation

-To add the uStepper S library do the following:
+To add the uStepper S32 library do the following:
 - Open Arduino IDE (Version 1.8.8 or above)
 - Go to "Sketch->Include Library->Manage Libraries..."
 - Search for "uStepper S32"